A group of young people laughing together outside on a bench. Group includes two black girls (one in a wheelchair), one black boy, and a white boy.

 Zopiclone is not a banned substance in sport.

-Try not to start or stop zopiclone just before your exams.
+Ideally it’s best not to take or stop taking zopiclone fir the first time just before your exams.

 You should talk to your doctor about any future exams if you are starting zopiclone.
 You might decide together to delay starting it until you have done them.

-If they are more than a month away, however, you might find that it is better to start zopiclone to improve your motivation to study.
+If they are more than a month away, however, you might find that it is better to start zopiclone to improve your sleep, motivation and ability to study.

 Taking zopiclone